Nikara4/JS-code-excercises/README.md

 A simple page with animated sections and structure elemnents sliding from the side or showing up as you scroll. _The page is fictional._

 [live preview](https://codepen.io/nikara4/pen/ExWbJjZ)

+---
+> ### 8.
+Pop-up gallery with Lightbox
+A one page for a photo gallery with pop-up using Lightbox library.
+This project will be later expanded into a full website project with more pictures and a sample photographer shop.

+_Unfortunately, I was unable to implement Lightbox library fully into CodePen and the preview is not available.
+I will provide and update if this changes._